Arts & Culture

 products to TGNC young people at no cost.
 Beyond these programs, the organization offers

-supportive summer camps and an annual Queer Prom, where teens can celebrate themselves and
+supportive summer camps and an annual Queer Prom, where teens can celebrate themselves and one another in a safe, affirming environment.

 At its heart, WAF exists to support queer youth—to help them survive, thrive, and grow into